 - Give your audience a discount code or unique links to incentivise them.

 Starting a podcast can do wonders for your business.
-However, you have to tailor your content to your ideal customer and have a show that people will want to listen to.
+However, you have tailor your content to the right audience and have a show that people will want to listen to.